reisivan1993/atnt-assignment/README.md

 - I used unique constraint to ensure no seat is booked twice for the same showtime. in production we will be use distributed locking with redis
 - in production the booking machination will be in two phases -> reservation, and confirmation(booking)
 - regarding normalized vs. denormalized schema in postgresql, although it's not a unified table as the task require.
-I think it more best practice to maintain normalized approach cause data consistency is harder to maintain in denormalized approach. if reads will become a bottleneck we can consider materialized view or move data to cache system
+I think it more best practice to maintain normalized approach cause data consistency is harder to maintain in denormalized approach. if reads will become a bottleneck we can consider materialized view or move data to cache system.

 ## Features
 * Ticket Booking -> Users can browse through the available movie, select the desired event, and book tickets for it.